pljeske/cgm-remote-monitor/README.md

 ![kitescout](./assets/kitescout.png)

 - **Nightscout** - same as before but added a little extra openaps stuff
 - **Kitescout** - Copy-cat of Nightscout-web but with all the features I miss in NS.
-I used a graph-js-library that comes with a bunch of awesome features like:
+I used a graph-js-library that enabled me to add a bunch of awesome features like:
   - Infinit panning (does not only show 2 days, but gets more data the further you pan)
   - zoom - like it should be done (not the hour-selection on NS, but use scroll-wheel or fingers to scroll)
   - Added the data that is shown in AAPS but not in NS: